HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 The CMR instruction is a rather specialized instruction.
 It highly depends on a good peephole optimizer to detect such a situation.
 The instruction sequence might also be a candidate for a compare and move instruction.

 // ??? **note** what do we do about unsigned cases ?
+What about tests such as ODD or EVEN ?
 Since we have bits left, would other condition cases be useful ?

 <!--------------------------------------------------------------------------------------------------------->